Welcome to the Trimontium Heritage Centre

 Trimontium was the name of the Three Hills Place - in the lee of the Eildon Hills one mile from the town of Melrose beside the village of Newstead in the Scottish Borders.
 In the 1st and 2nd centuries AD there grew up an enormous Romano-native complex - which lasted around 100 years.
 The Centre is in Melrose.
 The story is coming up!

 The Museum displays are on the ground floor and there is wheelchair access throughout.

-The Museum was open every day (Sunday by arrangement) from 25 March 2013 to 1 November and will re-open on 7 April to 31 October 2014.
-Entry - £2; £1 school pupil; £5 family.
+The 2014 season proper runs from Monday 7 April to Saturday 1 November 2014.
+Entry - £2; £1 school pupil or student; £5 family.
 Schools are welcome at any time (ring 01896 822651) and during the close season, if we can manage, we'll open for others on request.

 There are guided walks to the site each Thursday from 10 April to 30 October, 2014 from the Heritage Centre (with wonderful views on the Walk) and tea included - £4.00 adults; £1 school children; family £10, dogs welcome, 1.30pm-5.15pm).
 (In July and August we guide the site Walk on Tuesday afternoons as well as Thursday afternoons.
 We tell ourselves that it keeps us fit).